nazariy-dubnytskyy/ruum-coding-challenge/README.md

 # RuumCodingChallenge

+## Running

+1. By visiting /code-challenges/ruum-coding-challenge/dist/index.html (works in Firefox, doesn't work in Chrome probably because of ngrx usage)

+2. By visiting  https://nazariy-dubnytskyy.github.io/ruum-coding-challenge/.
 Ready app is build with ng build --prod command and deployed to GitHub pages.
-To access app visit https://nazariy-dubnytskyy.github.io/ruum-coding-challenge/

-## Development server

-Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.